 I went to Ikea last week.
-I didn’t buy anything very exciting – a chopping board, some bag clips, a couple of rolls of paper, and lots of straws!
+I didn’t buy anything very exciting – a chopping board, some bag clips, a couple of rolls of paper, and some straws!

-I just couldn’t resist the packets of straws, even though we already had a huge tub of straws at home, they were such bright, fun colours.
+I just couldn’t resist bring home the straws, even though we already had a huge tub of them at home already, but they were such bright, fun colours.
 When we got home I added them to my growing collection – some we’ve bought and many we’ve washed and recycled.

 “What are we going to do with all those straws?” my 10 year old asked me.